-Michigan Department of Human Services, national foster care advocates agree on new strategy to protect vulnerable childrenContact: Christina Fecher, media relations coordinator 517-373-7394
+Michigan Department of Health and Human Services, national foster care advocates agree on new strategy to protect vulnerable childrenContact: Christina Fecher, media relations coordinator 517-373-7394

 July 18, 2011

 Michigan Department of Human Services Director Maura D. Corrigan and the national advocacy organization Children's Rights today announced changes to a 2008 federal lawsuit settlement that are designed to fix long-standing issues in the state's foster care system.

 The modified agreement establishes new benchmarks for reform, strengthening support for families and children in foster care, and gives MDHHS greater flexibility to make reforms.
 MDHHS and Children's Rights have presented the revisions to U.S. District Court Judge Nancy G. Edmunds to be entered as a court order.

 "Gov. Rick Snyder and I are moving quickly to fundamentally change the culture of MDHHS and ensure children committed to our care live in safe, loving and stable homes," said Corrigan, a former Michigan Supreme Court justice who has spent much of her career promoting adoption and foster care issues.
 "In the past six months, we have taken concrete steps to hire hundreds of caseworkers, recruit and retain high quality foster and adoptive parents, provide essential resources for children and families, and remove barriers that left too many children waiting too long for a permanent home.

 "This new agreement gives MDHHS greater flexibility to eliminate unnecessary bureaucracy and direct more resources into protecting and caring for children."